Mohan Yadav to be next Madhya Pradesh chief minister

 The BJP emerged victorious in the Madhya Pradesh Assembly elections, winning 163 of 230 seats, according to the results declared on December 3.
 The party had contested the polls without a chief ministerial face, although speculations were rife that Chouhan was eyeing a fifth term.

 However, it was Chouhan who nominated Yadav’s name to take over the command from him, reported NDTV.

-“Heartiest congratulations,” Chouhan was quoted as saying by ANI after the party’s announcement.
-“Madhya Pradesh now has its new chief minister, heartiest congratulations.”
+“Other senior leaders Prahlad Patel, Narendra Singh Tomar and Kailash Vijayvargiya supported the proposal,” said VD Sharma, the BJP’s state unit president.

+“Hearty congratulations to hardworking colleague Shri Mohan Yadav on being nominated as the chief minister of Madhya Pradesh in the BJP Legislative party meeting,” Chouhan took to social media to say after the party’s announcement.

+Yadav is set to have two deputies – outgoing Finance Minister and two-time MLA Jagdish Devda from Mandsaur and outgoing Public Relations Minister and MLA from Rewa Rajendra Shukla .

 Also read: